mcosovic/JuliaGrid.jl/docs/src/manual/dcOptimalPowerFlow.md

 ---

 ##### Voltage Angle Difference Constraints
-The `voltage` field contains references to the inequality constraints associated with the minimum and maximum bus voltage angle difference between the "from" and "to" bus ends of each branch.
+The `voltage` field contains references to the inequality constraints associated with the minimum and maximum bus voltage angle difference between the from-bus and to-bus ends of each branch.
 These values are specified using the `minDiffAngle` and `maxDiffAngle` keywords within the [`addBranch!`](@ref addBranch!) function:
 ```@repl DCOptimalPowerFlow
 print(system.branch.label, analysis.method.constraint.voltage.angle)
 ```